-Obtaining a Copy of my Divorce Decree and Related Documents in Morris County NJ
+Obtaining a Copy of my Divorce Decree and Related Documents

 People sometimes lose important records, including their divorce documents, or need to obtain additional copies of the same documents filed in their case.
 If this applies to you, you may be concerned that you have to ask your ex-spouse for a copy of the divorce decree or don’t know how to find other filed documents.
 The good news is that you can obtain your divorce decree and other filed documents directly from the court in which you were divorced or the Clerk of Courts in Trenton.